daniel570/terraform-k8s-nginx/README.md

 export GOOGLE_REGION=europe-west1

-# Copy the contents of the "tunity-provisioning.tf" from this repository source into the file, save and exit.
+# Copy the contents of the "tunity-provisioning.tf" from this repository source into the file, save and exit

 vim tunity-provisioning.tf

-# Download and update Terraform necessary plugins.
+# Download and update Terraform necessary plugins
 terraform init

 # Make sure everything is ready to apply.
 terraform plan

-# Begin with creating the infrastructure and clusters.
+# Begin with creating the infrastructure and clusters
 teraform apply

 * In case of an error, just run the command again, and it shall complete everything smoothly.

-# After processes are completed, we will begin with creating our auto-scaling nginx deployment.
+# After processes are completed, we will begin with creating our auto-scaling nginx deployment

 vim nginx.sh

-# Copy the contents of "nginx.sh" from this repository source into the file, save and exit.
+# Copy the contents of "nginx.sh" from this repository source into the file, save and exit

 chmod +x nginx.sh

 ./nginx.sh

-# After the successful script execution, deployment and exposure of the service is done, we want to edit the "index.html" file so when we access the external ip address it would display our own text message.
+# After the successful script execution, deployment and exposure of the service is done, we want to edit the "index.html" file so when we access the external ip address it would display our own text message

 kubectl edit deployment nginx